 This course is in part an overview of the structure and function of the systems of the body including how they interact to maintain health.
 A substantial portion of the course deals with such relevant topics as inheritance, nutrition, evolution, aging and fundamental differences between men and women.
-The laboratory component consists of exercise typical of a human biology course that explores the structure and function of the human body and include dissection of a small mammal and examination of a mammalian heart and brain.
+The laboratory component consists of exercises typical of a human biology course that explores the structure and function of the human body and includes dissection of a small mammal and examination of a mammalian heart and brain.

-SCIC115 Astronomy 3 C{LASS} Hours/3 LAB Hours/4 CREDITS This course is an introductory Astronomy course offered in an experiential mode.
+SCIC115 Astronomy 3 CLASS HOURS/3 LAB HOURS/4 CREDITS This course is an introductory Astronomy course offered in an experiential mode.
 The course will consider theories of the origin of the universe, our galaxy, as well as the structure and mechanics of our solar system.
 Stars, including our sun, nebula and galaxies will be investigated.
 Comets and asteroids will be included.
 Navigation on the celestial sphere as well as basic spectroscopic skills will be explored.
 Naked eye observations, binocular use as well as some telescope work will be integrated into this experience.

-SCIC130 Physics I 3 CLASS HOURS/3 LAB HOURS/4 CREDITS A study of elementary classical physics with emphasis on the application of physical principles to problem solving.
+SCIC130 Physics I 3 Class Hours/3 Lab Hours/4 Credits

+A study of elementary classical physics with emphasis on the application of physical principles to problem solving.
 Topics include linear and projectile motion, Newton's laws translational and rotational equilibrium, work and energy, momentum, circular and rotational motion, and mechanical properties of matter.
-(Prerequisites: MTHC110 or permission of instructor)
+(Prerequisite: MTHC110)

-SCIC131 Physics II 3 CLASS HOURS/2 LAB HOURS/4 CREDITS A continuation of the study of elementary classical physics with emphasis on the application of physical principles to problem solving.
+SCIC131 Physics II 3 CLASS HOURS/2 LAB HOURS/4 CREDITS

+A continuation of the study of elementary classical physics with emphasis on the application of physical principles to problem solving.
 Topics include simple harmonic motion, waves, thermodynamics, electricity and magnetism and geometrical optics.
 If time permits, some modern physics topics may be discussed .
-(Prerequisite: SCIC130 or permission of instructor)
+(Prerequisite: SCIC130)

-SCIC140 Chemistry I 3 CLASS HOURS/3 LAB HOURS/4 CREDITS This is the first course of a two-course sequence.
+SCIC140 Chemistry I 3 Class Hours/3 Lab Hours/4 Credits

+This is the first course of a two-course sequence.
 This course presents the basic principles, laws and theories of chemistry.
 Atomic structure, bonding, chemical nomenclature, and chemical reactions are investigated.
 The behavior of solutions, basic acid-base theory, stoichiometry and the behavior of gases are explored.
-(Prerequisite: Satisfactory placement test scores (Accuplacer) or successful completion of ISVC016, or written permission of instructor)
+(Prerequisite: Satisfactory placement test scores (Accuplacer) or successful completion of ISVC016, or written Permission of Instructor)

 SCIC141 Chemistry II 3 CLASS HOURS/3 LAB HOURS/4 CREDITS Acids and bases are revisited with attention to Bronsted-Lowry and Lewis acid-base theory.
+The course presents principles of molecular, geometric acid-base theory.
 The course presents principles of molecular, geometric and bonding theory along with intermolecular forces in gases, liquids and solids.
 Properties of solutions, chemistry kinetics, the concept of chemical equilibrium, chemical thermodynamics and electrochemistry are investigated.
 (Prerequisite:SCIC140)